mikejeuga/CV/README.md

 ### Russell Investments - (Jul 2019 to Feb 2021)
 _**Portfolio Manager**_

-*	Daily portfolio trading & monitoring to ensure cash equitization and other beta hedging assignments.
+*	Daily portfolio trading & analysis to ensure cash equitization and hedging assignments are implemented.
 	* Daily rebalancing and tactical trades on 12 multi-asset portfolios.
 I have built a deep knowledge of all 15 EMEA based portfolios.
 	* Provided daily updates as well as ad-hoc trade ideas to various institional clients.
 	* Advanced from managing simpler GBP 300K size portfolios to highly complex GBP 9 billion strategies.